 Ancient craft techniques are highly valued in a Leftover Universe.
 Their deep history speak a language of their own and are kept alive by using them in contemporary ways.

 Dhyana began exhibiting her work in 2004 and since then has had exhibitions in Amsterdam, Rotterdam, Antwerp, Tokyo, Kyoto, Melbourne and Perth.
-During a masterclass in the Netherlands in 2007 the Japanese designer Akira Minagawa offered her an opportunity to exhibit in his Tokyo store (minä perhonen), that lead to three more solo exhibitions in Kyoto over the last 8 years with another scheduled for the Autumn of 2019.
+During a masterclass in the Netherlands in 2007 the Japanese designer Akira Minagawa offered her an opportunity to exhibit in his Tokyo store (minä perhonen), which took place in 2009.
+That exhibition lead to four more solo exhibitions in Kyoto in the years following.

 “The wholeness of my work is about and inspired by life itself.
 Questioning who, where and what we are and the things we come across while finding our ways through this forest, this puzzling maze we call life.
 Like breathing I constantly shift my focus from going inwards to outwards, from studying things up-close to things far away, from observing the small to observing the vast…with one of the primary purposes: making connections.
 Once you join this adventure you see more and more that it is all the same…like they say ‘as above so below’.
 It is a journey I find so utterly enriching and inspiring that it keeps feeding my soul, my spirit, my work. “